 - 1.1.
-Singles Racquetball is played in a court between two players, each holding a racquet, with a safety strap attached to the racquet and secured around the wrist, to strike the ball.
+Doubles Racquetball is played in a court between four players in teams of two, each holding a racquet, with a safety strap attached to the racquet and secured around the wrist, to strike the ball.
 The court, ball and racquet must meet the specifications (see Appendix 4). - 1.2 Each rally starts with a serve, and the players then return the ball alternatively until the rally ends (see Rule 6: The Play). - 1.3 Play must be continuous as far as practical.